+MCOM 052

-Radio Station Management
+Radio on Air

-Participation in the operations of the college's radio station, Principia Internet Radio.

-Sports Video Broadcasting

-Participation in live sports video broadcasting activities on Principia's internet video stream.

-MCOM 110 Intro to Mass Communication

-Provides an exposure to today's wide range of mass media.
+180 Principia College Catalog 2020-2021 MCOM 053 Radio Station Management 0.0 SH [ ] Participation in the operations of the college's radio station.
+Principia Internet Radio.
+Prerequisite: MCOM 052.
+MCOM 054 Sports Video Broadcasting 0.0 SH [ ] Participation in live sports video broadcasting activities on Principia's internet video stream.
+[GESS] MCOM 110 Intro to Mass Communication 3.0 SH Provides exposure to today's wide range of mass media.
 Subjects covered include the history, organization, economics, and practices of mass communication - such as print, broadcast, film, Internet, and social media.
 A heavy emphasis is placed on the importance of developing critical thinking and media literacy skills, to help students interpret media messages in an intelligent, balanced, and realistic way.

-MCOM 140 Public Speaking

-Provides opportunities to develop effective oral communication skills applicable in many settings including on-the-job, in management and leadership, and other professional, academic, or community environments.
+Class Level Restriction: Freshman and Sophomore only.
+MCOM 140 Public Speaking 3.0 SH [] Provides opportunities to develop effective oral communication skills applicable in many settings including on-the-job, in management and leadership, and other professional, academic, or community environments.
 Includes speeches of introduction, informative speeches, persuasive speeches, group discussions, speech research and organization, audience analysis, and delivery skills, such as voice, gesture, movement, and confidence in front of an audience.

-MCOM 181 Photography Fundamentals

-A foundation course to learn the craft of digital photography.
+Class Level Restriction: Freshman and Sophomore only.
+MCOM 181 Photography Fundamentals 3.0 SH [GEA] A foundation course to learn the craft of digital photography.
 Students learn how to tell stories visually while developing their photographic skills by learning how to control their cameras and the photographic process.
 The nature of assignments range from photojournalism to the fine-art type.

-Class Level Restriction: Freshman and Sophomore only

-MCOM 185 Photography Field Study

-This is a field study course in the basic application of photographic skills to telling a fact-based story through images.
+Class Level Restriction: Freshman and Sophomore only Fee=\$70.00.
+MCOM 185 1.0 SH [ ] Photography Field Study This is a field study course in the basic application of photographic skills to telling a fact-based story through images.
 Working with digital cameras, students learn to design and execute a documentary story about a subject, showing basic proficiency in technical skills.
 The emphasis will be on making and editing images into a coherent and revealing narrative.
 DSLR camera required.
 Prerequisite: MCOM 181.
 Concurrent registration permitted.
 Fee amount varies depending on location and length of program and will be provided on the course schedule for the individual offering.
 Fee=\$750.00.

-MCOM 210 Media Reporting and Writing

-A beginning course for those aspiring to work in the media or in a media-related field such as public relations.
+MCOM 210 3.0 SH [] Media Reporting and Writing A beginning course for those aspiring to work in the media or in a media-related field such as public relations.
 Students have intensive training in interviewing, gathering information, and writing in a clear, news style.
-They learn to edit and critically evaluate media writing as well as write to a standard worthy of publication in print or on-line.

-MCOM 224 Feature Writing

-Instructs students in writing a wide variety of feature stories, ranging from the types commonly associated with newspapers to those in print, broadcast, and online magazine formats.

-MCOM 226 Opinion Writing

-For students who have mastered the basics of news writing, this class explores the foundations of expressing advocacy and opinion on topics of contemporary significance.
+They learn to edit and critically evaluate media writing as well as write to a standard worthy of publication in print or on-line. [ ] MCOM 224 Feature Writing 3.0 SH Instructs students in writing a wide variety of feature stories, ranging from the types commonly associated with newspapers to those in print, broadcast, and online magazine formats.
+Prerequisite: MCOM 210.
+MCOM 226 3.0 SH [ ] Opinion Writing For students who have mastered the basics of news writing, this class explores the foundations of expressing advocacy and opinion on topics of contemporary significance.
 Students practice writing and editing editorials, op-ed columns, and reviews.